dward2/BME547/Assignments/BMICalculatorAssignment.md

 ### Approach
 * Clone GitHub Classroom repository to your computer
-* Create feature branch for new feature to be added (e.g., data input)
+* Create feature branch from master branch for new feature to be added (e.g., data input)
 * Use meaningful commit messages and an appropriate frequency of commits while developing features.
 * Push developed feature branch to GitHub.